Jayseregon/djangomatic-next-client/rag-chatbot-business-case.md

 An additional advantage of pursuing internal development is our ability to leverage AI tools to streamline and accelerate the process.
 Specifically, we can utilize **GitHub Copilot** as a development assistant directly within VS Code, enabling rapid code generation, error handling, and implementation of complex logic.
 This tool can significantly enhance developer productivity by providing contextual suggestions, improving code quality, and reducing manual effort.

-Furthermore, as a developer with beta access to **GitHub Copilot for Workspaces**, I can harness its capabilities to:

-- Brainstorm and outline the development plan collaboratively with AI assistance.
-- Create and test a dedicated MVP branch with suggested implementations and features.
-- Iterate quickly by integrating feedback into the generated codebase for further refinement.

 These features allow us to accelerate MVP delivery while maintaining flexibility and control over the development process.
 The use of AI-powered tools also reduces overall costs and time compared to external vendor development, which lacks these optimized AI integrations tailored to our needs.

 ---